 Hermes Agent vs OpenClaw: When to Use Which (and When to Use Both)

 Businesses comparing Hermes Agent and OpenClaw treat it as a winner-loser question.
-That framing is wrong.
 They are not competing for the same job.
-They are different layers of the same stack, and the right architecture for most agentic systems runs both, nested together, with Hermes driving and OpenClaw containing.
+They are different layers of the same stack, and in our experience the right architecture for most agentic systems runs both, nested together, with Hermes driving and OpenClaw containing.

 Architectural disagreement